Thomas A. Blackson,

 Lectures for the Course

-To make the pages on the website more presentable, I have not highlighted every link.
+In an effort to make the notes easier to read, I have not highlighted every link.
 In particular, I have not highlighted links to less central information; however, if something stands in need of explanation, there is a fair chance that I have linked it to the explanation even if the link itself is not highlighted.
 Hovering uncovers the link by changing the color of the text from black to blue.
 (So, for example, in the "Reading for the Course" section above, the phrase supplementary texts covers a hidden link to a list of supplementary texts.)

-I welcome suggestions for additional pages and links, as well as for changes to existing ones.
+I welcome suggestions (via email) for additional notes and links, as well as for changes to existing ones to make them clearer or correct mistakes.
 Please report broken links and other problems, such as typos.
 I know there are typos in the book and on the website, but I have trouble finding them.
-I very much appreciate your help in this matter and for suggestions to improve the course generally.
+I very much appreciate your help in this matter.

 Thomas A. Blackson